Planning fallacy: Implementation intentions

 Implementation intentions are concrete plans that accurately show how, when, and where one will act.
 It has been shown through various experiments that implementation intentions help people become more aware of the overall task and see all possible outcomes.
 Initially, this actually causes predictions to become even more optimistic.
 However, it is believed that forming implementation intentions "explicitly recruits willpower" by having the person commit themselves to the completion of the task.
 Those that had formed implementation intentions during the experiments began work on the task sooner, experienced fewer interruptions, and later predictions had reduced optimistic bias than those who had not.
 It was also found that the reduction in optimistic bias was mediated by the reduction in interruptions.

 Reference class forecasting

 Reference class forecasting predicts the outcome of a planned action based on actual outcomes in a reference class of similar actions to that being forecast.

 Real-world examples

 The Sydney Opera House was expected to be completed in 1963.
 A scaled-down version opened in 1973, a decade later.
 The original cost was estimated at $7 million, but its delayed completion led to a cost of $102 million.

-The Eurofighter Typhoon defense project took six years longer than expected, with an overrun cost of 8 billion euros.
+The Eurofighter Typhoon defense project took six years longer than expected, with an overrun cost of €8 billion.